 Jannette has worn many hats over the years, raising her 3 kids on the farm, planting, weeding, harvesting, driving and hosting farm workers and visitors from all over the world.
 Even more amazing, she’s often seen doing one of these tasks with at least one grandchild in tow.
-Her knowledge and skill on the farm just blows my mind

 Douglas caught the farming bug driving tractors and earning spare cash by making up hundreds and hundreds of vegetable boxes.
 Though he took some time out to earn his accounting degree, the love of growing ran deep and he returned to the farm as a co-owner and manager of more than 20 employees and over 150 acres.
 He has incredible passion for soil health and biology and he’s constantly researching the unbelievably complex microorganisms, minerals and more that make good vegetables great.

 Jennifer’s first taste of the farm was as a labourer in high school.
-She fell in love with the exhausting beauty of a hard day’s work on the farm, and the joy of growing produce that impacts people’s health and lives.
+She fell in love with the beauty of a hard day’s work on the farm, and the joy of growing produce that impacts people’s health and lives.
 When she fell for Douglas, she knew farming would be part of the package and found her place in the business through Farm Share, a community-supported agriculture program that brings organic produce directly to families all over Durham, York and North Toronto.
-When she’s not harvesting for her customers she’s thinking about new ways to enjoy the wonderful vegetables on the farm.
+When she’s not harvesting for Farm Share members, she’s thinking about new ways to enjoy the wonderful vegetables on the farm.

 Tytus, Naomi and Boaz